OxCGRT/covid-policy-tracker/documentation/index_methodology.md

 # Methodology for calculating indices

-***Index methodology version 3.1 <br/>25 May 2020***
+***Index methodology version 3.1 <br/>22 October 2020***

-The Oxford Covid-19 Government Response Tracker ([GitHub repo](https://github.com/OxCGRT/covid-policy-tracker), [university website](https://www.bsg.ox.ac.uk/covidtracker)) tracks individual policy measures across 17 indicators.
+The Oxford Covid-19 Government Response Tracker ([GitHub repo](https://github.com/OxCGRT/covid-policy-tracker), [university website](https://www.bsg.ox.ac.uk/covidtracker)) tracks individual policy measures across 18 indicators.
 We also calculate several indices to give an overall impression of government activity, and this page describes how these indices are calculated.
 Changes to this methodology are recorded in the [changelog](#index-methodology-changelog) below.

 All of our indices are simple averages of the individual component indicators.
 This is described in equation 1 below where _k_ is the number of component indicators in an index and _I<sub>j</sub>_ is the [sub-index score](#calculating-sub-index-scores-for-each-indicator) for an individual indicator.